By the end of this section, you will be able to:

 Many groups in U.S. history have sought recognition as equal citizens.
 Although each group’s efforts have been notable and important, arguably the greatest, longest, and most violent struggle was that of African Americans, whose once-inferior legal status was even written into the text of the Constitution.
-Their fight for freedom and equality provided the legal and moral foundation for others who sought recognition of their equality later on, and they were not alone in this fight.
+Their fight for freedom and equality provided the legal and moral foundation for others who sought recognition of their equality later on.

 In the Declaration of Independence, Thomas Jefferson made the radical statement that “all men are created equal” and “are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 Yet like other wealthy landowners of his time, Jefferson also owned dozens of other human beings as his personal property.
 He recognized this contradiction and personally considered the institution of slavery to be a “hideous blot” on the nation.